 What we’re doing

-We have long campaigned for better education about female genital mutilation as part of our work to see full and comprehensive sex and relationships education (SRE) gain statutory status – at the moment nothing about FGM has to be taught in schools.
+We have long campaigned for better education about FGM as part of our work to see full and comprehensive relationships and sex education (RSE) gain statutory status – at the moment nothing about FGM has to be taught in schools.

-We have also supported the International Humanist and Ethical Union (IHEU) in frequently speaking out against genital mutilation at the UN Human Rights Council.
+We have also supported the International Humanist and Ethical Union (IHEU) in frequently speaking out against genital mutilation at the UN Human Rights Council, and we have spoken out about male and female circumcision in the media.

 Humanists UK consults with its members on genital mutilation and many other scientific and ethical issues.
 We welcome your comments on these subjects, which help us to form our campaigns.